China Halts Transportation Out Of Wuhan To Contain Coronavirus. Could It Backfire?

 But one development that Inglesby says they did not anticipate was a massive transportation shutdown like the one that China has now imposed on Wuhan, the city where the new virus first emerged.

 In a bid to halt further spread of the virus, Chinese authorities have suspended subways, buses, trains and flights out of Wuhan.
-Officials have also announced similar restrictions in two other cities.
+Officials have also announced similar restrictions in several other cities.

 "We didn't even contemplate the possibility of a quarantine on this scale because it hasn't really happened before," says Inglesby.
 "It's just such a departure from how we've been thinking about public health interventions."